Pontiac Firebird (third generation): 1982

 The interior now featured aircraft inspired details and gauges, using both fake and real Torx head screws that fastened the dash and console trim panels.
-Optional Recaro seats were offered.
-The 1981, non-Formula 3-spoke steering wheel was reused and featured a Firebird logo mounted in the center of the horn pad, with optional leather grip.
+A 3-spoke steering wheel was used and featured a clear plastic 3D Firebird logo button, mounted in the center of the horn pad, with optional leather grip.
 Many power options could be had.
 Special Viscount "PMD" bucket seats were optional, featuring a small opening in the headrest and a PMD logo in the center of the backrest.
 Leather seats were also available on both the standard seats and Viscount "PMD" seats.
 A standard locking rear glovebox was mounted on the rear driver's side of the cargo area and a mini spare tire was hidden behind the opposite panel on the passenger side.
 A lockable cargo door on the rear floor area and a retractable cargo area privacy shade were also available as options on all Firebirds.
+A Limited Edition Trans Am S/E Recaro Edition was also released and included Charcoal Parella cloth Recaro Seats, WS6, Black & Gold exterior, Turbo Hood, and a choice of either the LG4 305 w/ a T10 4 speed or TH200 automatic, or the LU5 Crossfire fuel-injected 305 w/ TH200 automatic, and a lengthy list of standard options.

 The Firebird lineup was available with several engines: